sur950/any_link_preview/README.md

 ## Active Apps which use the plugin ✨

 Thanks to everyone whoever suggested their thoughts to improve this package.
-And special thanks goes to these apps who used the plugin & given continous feedback to improve the package:
+And special thanks goes to these apps who used package & given continous feedback to improve:

 <table>
   <tr>